School Governors

 Emily Stephens - Staff Governor

-Tracey Cochrane - Co-opted
+Tracey Cochrane - Co-opted Governor

 I have worked at Mayflower Primary School for 20 years and I am currently the School Business Manager.
 Both of my children attended the school and Mayflower built the foundation of their knowledge.
 I am passionate about the school and helping the staff and governors to work hard to give our children the best education and learning experience we can.

-Louise Hodgeson-Darnell
+Louise Hodgeson-Darnell - Co-opted Governor

 All governors to a school’s Governing Body must be elected or appointed.

-Contact the Headteacher
+Contact the Chair of Governors

 If you would like to contact the Chair of Governors, please do so using the contact form below.